AnirudhBadri/corda/docs/source/hello-world-flow.rst

             final Command txCommand = new Command(new IOUContract.Create(), signers);
         }

-We start by retrieving our own identity, which we'll need this to build the state.
-As before, we get this information from the ``ServiceHub`` - from ``ServiceHub.myInfo``, in this case.
-We then build the ``IOUState``, using our identity and the ``FlowLogic``'s constructor parameters.
+To build the state, we start by retrieving our own identity (again, we get this information from the ``ServiceHub``, via ``ServiceHub.myInfo``).
+We then build the ``IOUState``, using our identity, the ``IOUContract``, and the IOU value and counterparty from the ``FlowLogic``'s constructor parameters.

+We also create the command, which pairs the ``IOUContract.Create`` command with the public keys of ourselves and the counterparty.
+If this command is included in the transaction, both ourselves and the counterparty will be required signers.

 Adding the components
 ~~~~~~~~~~~~~~~~~~~~~
-We now add the items to the transaction using the ``TransactionBuilder.withItems`` method:
+Finally, we add the items to the transaction using the ``TransactionBuilder.withItems`` method:

 .. container:: codeset